rh-mobb/documentation/content/aro/acm-odf-aro/index.md

 ### Primary Cluster

-1. Swtich the context to the primary cluster
+1. Switch the context to the primary cluster

 ```
 oc config use primary